WEDNESDAY, FEBRUARY 15, 2017 1 PM – 2 PM

 WEDNESDAY, JUNE 21, 2017 1 PM – 2 PM

 THE INS AND OUTS OF FEDERAL GOVERNMENT TERMINATIONS:

 Government agencies can terminate their contracts for convenience (“T for C”), or for default (“T for D”).
 While a T for C does not imply that there was any fault on the part of the contractor, T for D means the government believes that the contractor failed to perform by the provisions of the contract.
 This distinction has other important implications as well.
 If terminated for convenience, a contractor can seek payment for the work done, and for any preparations made for the terminated portion of the contract.
 In contrast, if defaulted, it is possible that a contractor will owe the government money in connection with reprocurement.
 Getting terminated for default can also negatively impact a contractor’s ability to get future contracts.
-This webinar will cover the ins and outs of terminations.
-Learn all about T for Cs, the response process and seeking compensation.
-Learn also about T for Ds, how to challenge them, how to convert them to T for Cs, and how to deal with reprocurement claims.
+This webinar covered the ins and outs of terminations.
+Attendees discovered all about T for Cs, the response process and seeking compensation.
+Attendees also learned about T for Ds, how to challenge them, how to convert them to T for Cs, and how to deal with reprocurement claims.